Skip to content

 Step 3b: Run the Agent (Stateful)

-For multi-turn conversations, use a session to maintain history:
+For multi-turn conversations, create a session first, then pass its ID to each RunAsync call:

 csharp